arditmete/file-upload/README.md

 To deploy the Load File Processor API, follow these steps:

-Clone the repository: git clone https://github.com/arditmete/file-upload.git Navigate to the project directory: cd file-upload Build the project: ./gradlew build
+* Clone the repository: git clone https://github.com/arditmete/file-upload.git
+* Navigate to the project directory: cd file-upload
+* Build the project: ./gradlew build
-Run the application: ./gradlew bootRun
+R* un the application: ./gradlew bootRun
-The API will be accessible at http://localhost:8080.
+* The API will be accessible at http://localhost:8080.

 ### Usage